ChrisEssery/group-project/Portfolio/Background.md

 Provoking behaviour change, facilitating learning, and promoting wellbeing through socialising are all potential avenues our app could go down.
 But it is crucial that we have a clear idea of what our application is designed for.
 For our purposes, the goal is to satisfy the PENS model, by creating a platform where older adults can develop competence, exercise autonomy and feel connected with others.
 These psychological factors are crucial for success.

 Delving even deeper into human psychology, there are a number of motivations with respect to playing games which we ought to bear in mind when answering the above questions.
 The two main motivations which we shall consider here are extrinsic and intrinsic motivations.
-Let's consider these.
+Let's go over these.

 #### Extrinsic vs intrinsic motivations